Mohammad-Bilal-Bhatti/local-admin/README.md

 This is a hobby project to make localstack administration easy.

+A minimal localstack ui

+Inspired by official localstack pro ui and other open source projects like. aws-quick-ui, sqs-ui, s3-ui

 ## License

 MIT - No Warrenty - Distribute Copies free of charge.